jlparkI/AntPack/README.md

 AntPack is distributed as a wheel precompiled for most platforms and CPython >= 3.8, so installation should be very straightforward.
 A source distribution is also available (C++17) in case there is any need to compile from source.

-The only required dependency is numpy.
-In future, to use the GUI there will be a couple of additional optional dependencies (although this is not added yet).

 ## Capabilities